SPDUK/screen-recorder-script/README.md

 Now you can just press that shortcut to start recording an area on the screen, press it again to stop recording 😊

+# Why not just use [insert GUI here] instead?!

+Because for some reason the popular options such as Kazam and SimpleScreenRecorder don't work correctly with my resolution scaled screen.
+So I made my own script 🤠